-- Now go to the JioMeet site and download it and install it.
+- After that, reboot your system, go to the JioMeet site, and download and install it.

-Most of the time an app crashes because of low resources.
+One strong reason your JioMeet not working on Windows 10 or it’s crashing while launching can be because of the low resources of your system.
 You can set the dedicated graphics processing unit (GPU) to process JioMeet’s graphics better.

 Which additionally boosts up the graphics processing for JioMeet.
 Therefore, the chances of crashing this app will be reduced or stopped.

-Follow these steps below to add JioMeet to your NVIDIA Graphics setting.
+Follow the steps below to add JioMeet to your NVIDIA Graphics setting.

 - Type NVIDIA Control Panel in your Search bar.

-- From there click on JioJeet and then click on Add Selected Program.
+- From there, click on JioMeet and then click on Add Selected Program.

-- After that, you will get back to the Manage 3D settings window, click Apply and that’s it.
+- Afterward, you will return to the Manage 3D settings window and click Apply.